 This is an anticholinergic and is often given inhaled along with salbutamol.

-In 2005, Rodrigo looked at children treated with salbutamol and ipratropium bromide (1800 children across ten studies).
+In 2005, Rodrigo reviewed children treated with salbutamol and ipratropium bromide (1800 children across 10 studies).
 They found significantly lower admission rates for those treated with ipratropium bromide (NNT 13).

 In 2006, Munro looked at acute childhood asthma treated with salbutamol and ipratropium bromide.
-The study did show a reduction in time to recovery and discharge and reduced admission rates in the moderate to severe groups.
+The study showed reduced time to recovery and discharge, and lower admission rates, in the moderate-to-severe groups.
 However, a Cochrane review showed only mild benefits.

 It’s unclear whether ipratropium is fabulous or how long to give it.
-In the ICU, we do not give it because the anticholinergic effect dries up secretions, causing plugging and problems with ventilation.
+In the ICU, we do not give it because its anticholinergic effect dries up secretions, causing plugging and ventilation problems.

 The best advice is to give it with the first three salbutamol nebs as it may have a good effect on moderate to severe asthma.